 It is a pleasure to welcome you to TUC.
 We wish you every success here.

-TUC's primary retail operation provides textbooks, general books, supplies and CSUN gifts and clothing to the University and community at large.
-The Campus Store is currently operated by a third-party provider, Follett Higher Education Group, one of the country's leading college retailers.
+TUC’s primary retail operation provides digital and non-digital textbooks, general books, computers, supplies and CSUN branded gifts and clothing to the University and community at large.
+The Campus Store is currently operated by a third-party provider, Follett Higher Education Group, one of the country’s leading college retailers.

-Corporation Foodservices provides convenient, reasonably-priced meals at various locations throughout campus.
-Our food units include such popular franchises as Burger King, Subway, Juice It Up, Panda Express, and El Pollo Loco.
+TUC’s Foodservices provides convenient, quality and reasonably-priced meals at various locations throughout campus.
+The food units include popular franchises such as Subway, Panda Express, Sambazon and El Pollo Loco.
 Foodservices is currently operated by a third-party provider, Chartwells Higher Education Group.

 Real Estate-Faculty/Staff Housing

 Through its Real Estate Fund, TUC makes strategic real estate purchases for the University’s long-term needs.

 TUC leases to faculty/staff 33 spacious, well-maintained reasonably-priced College Court Townhome units and nine (9) single family homes near campus.
 TUC owns two open land parcels near the campus for future development.

 TUC manages and helps develop the land of the North Campus Development Corporation (NCDC) to further serve the University’s faculty and staff housing needs.
 TUC owns an off campus commercial building near campus which is currently occupied by CSUN centers and the Foundation.